 There are three distinct modes of operation of the PLL: free run mode, synchronized mode and holdover mode.
-The frequency of the high frequency VCO in the PLL is determined by the specific mode of operation.
-The state diagram with the modes of operation shown in Figure 18.
+The frequency of the PLL's high frequency VCO is determined by the specific mode of operation.
+The state diagram with these modes is shown in Figure 18.